-Chapter 2 explains in more detail the work performed to develop thisthe Original and Revised Deployment PlanPlans.
+Chapter 2 explains in more detail the work performed to develop the Original and Revised Deployment Plans.
 Chapter 3 describes the recommended solution and its compliance with Act 129 and Commission directives.
-Chapter 4 addresses the cost of implementing thisthe Revised Deployment Plan, the estimated savings that the Companies and their customers may realize during the 20 year life of the plan and how these savings will be tracked.
+Chapter 4 addresses the cost of implementing the Revised Deployment Plan, the estimated savings that the Companies and their customers may realize during the 20 year life of the plan and how these savings will be tracked.
 Chapter 5 addresses cost recovery issues and how the amounts to be included in each of the Companies' respective Commission-approved riders will be calculated.
 It also sets forth the estimated bill impacts for the various customer classes within each of the Companies and addresses several other rate and regulatory issues.
 Finally, Chapter 6 discusses the other deliverables promised in the PA Companies' SMIP and the West Penn Joint Stipulation.
-Comment [A1]: This was an error in the Original Deployment Plan. \$406 million was the estimated savings on a nominal basis.
-The NPV savings in the Original Deployment Plan was \$134 million.